pascalSAINVITU/HOLAA/README.md

 # HOLLAA
 Holder of Linked Lists AA
-HOLLAA makes it easier to manipulate small linked list
+HOLLAA makes it easier to manipulate small linked lists

 ## use cases / input fields associations
 ### create, add and remove